Interview Query

 CVS Health Statistics & Probability Interview Questions

-Statistics and probability questions are a significant part of CVS interviews for multiple data roles.
-A strong grasp on statistical theory and application is important for understanding the underlying concepts behind AB testing and other fundamental topics.
+Statistics and probability questions are significant in CVS interviews for multiple data roles.
+A strong grasp of statistical theory and application is important for understanding the underlying concepts behind AB testing and other fundamental topics.

 10. Determine the fairness of a coin based on the outcome of 10 flips.